My 12 month old dog

 3. Equipment.
 There are must haves and nice to haves.
 Make sure the must haves are ready before bringing puppy home.
 PLEASE don’t carry your 8 week old puppy around the big pet store whilst you shop for their essentials.
 I’ve see it happen many times and I get it, your puppies cute-ness is off the scale and you’ve been told repeatedly that socialisation is super-important.
 But give it a couple of weeks and instead of cowering in your arms they’ll be excited to go on a sniffari around the pet shop with you!

-So what ARE the must haves?
+So what ARE the puppy must haves?

 - Food.
 Check what your puppy is being fed by the breeder and buy this to begin with.
 Your puppy may be stressed by the upheaval of leaving home so offer food they are familiar with.
 Once your puppy has settled, you can gradually change to the food of your choice.
 I recommend a heavy bowl for water which won’t get tipped over!